Dispute NYC parking tickets for free in just a few minutes

 Will I have to pay off the tickets I get in a rental car?

 According to Hertz’s rental agreement, you are responsible for paying the parking fines that you incur during the rental.
 Hertz will charge your credit card directly for the fine and an additional administrative fee, which is usually between $30 and $45.
-If you do not pay your rental car’s parking ticket fine by the due date, the rental company will charge you an additional administrative charge that can be up to $100.
+If the charges don’t go through and you don’t comply with Hertz’s request for payment, they will charge you an additional administrative fee of up to $100.

 Do I really need to pay NYC parking tickets after I go home to another state?

 The short answer is yes.
 You are liable for citations issued anywhere.
 If you receive a ticket while driving out of state, you will need to pay off the parking ticket fee using that state’s website, or through other accepted channels.
-If you want to appeal the ticket in court, you may need to attend court in the jurisdiction that you received your citation.
-It may be more difficult to contest a ticket received out-of-state as well, so keep that in mind.
+Luckily, you can dispute a NY parking ticket remotely with DoNotPay.

 Can I get out of a ticket if I was sitting behind the wheel of the car?